 In general, when encountering problems with plants, it’s often a combination of factors rather than a single issue.
 A holistic approach, including repotting with fresh, nutrient-rich soil, adjusting your watering routine, improving the lighting and closely monitoring the plant’s condition, can help you bring it back to health.

-- Underwatering: Increase the frequency of watering, make sure the potting mix retains some moisture.
+- Underwatering: Increase the frequency of watering if the soil is dry, make sure the potting mix retains some moisture without becoming too soggy.

 - Overwatering: Reduce watering and ensure the potting mix allows excess water to drain away.